TANMAY-WANI/Text-summariser/README.md

-# Text Summarizer
+# Text Summariser

-This project is a Text Summarizer application that uses Hugging Face Transformers fine-tuned on the SAMSum dataset.
-The summarizer takes input text and provides a concise summary.
+This project is a Text summariser application that uses Hugging Face Transformers fine-tuned on the SAMSum dataset.
+The summariser takes input text and provides a concise summary.
 The application includes APIs for training the model and generating summaries.

 ## Installation